huonwe/rkllm_3588_openai_like_api/README.en.md

 - By default, the parameters are rk3588, and the model path is models/deepseek-r1-1.5b-w8a8.rkllm.
 - You can manually specify parameters, such as uv run server.py --rkllm_model_path=path/to/model.rkllm ----target_platform=rk3576

+Then, you can access this server through `http://your.ip:8080/rkllm_chat/v1`.
+Please note that the server only implemented `/v1/chat/completions`, so not all of the functions can work properly

 You can use client.py to test:

 ```bash